 Check out the details:

-A stretch of Highway 4 is going to be undergoing major construction for two years starting this spring and lasting until 2020.
+A stretch of Highway 4 is going to be undergoing major construction again this summer lasting until 2020.
 A particularly unfriendly section around the Kennedy Lake area of the highway is going to be widened, with other additions being made to enhance visitor safety and experience.
 Travellers to the coast during the time of construction need to be aware of particular information about delays that will effect travel.

 Expect 30 minute delays due to Single Lane Alternating Traffic (SLAT)

 Attempt to depart Port Alberni to Ucluelet/Tofino before 7:30pm to avoid long delays